RÄISÄNEN

 (2004/2012)

-Commissioned by Eero Saunamäki with funds from the Madetoja Foundation
+Dedicated to Eero Saunamäki.
+Commissioned with funds from the Madetoja Foundation.

 During the ancient Greek and Roman periods, a double reed instrument called aulos was popular, especially within the Dionysian Cult.
-The sound of aulos was considered unsettling and wild.
-Plato banned it for being barbaric and unfitting to his ideal state.
+The sound of the aulos was considered unsettling and wild.
+Plato banned it for being barbaric and unfitting for his ideal state.
 In this work, the players play recorder pairs, like imitating the ancient aulos.
 Some instruments are tuned a quarter tone lower to give a restless sound.
-Gradually denser and denser beats of tam-tam give ritualistic character to the work.
+Gradually denser and denser beats of tam-tam give the work a ritualistic character.
 TR, 2005